-Welcome to the Faculty of Education at UBC’s Okanagan campus.
+Welcome to the Okanagan School of Education at UBC.
 A learner-focused approach to our teaching-learning environment builds on the university’s tradition of excellence as a world-class public research and teaching institution.

 Our purpose is to inform educational thought, policy and practice, and to continually engage in transformational learning opportunities.

 Teaching is one of the most honourable professions in society: Educating the minds and hearts of children prepares them to become responsible global citizens and stewards of the world.
 Our faculty members share in this role of cultivating understanding and knowledge.
 They create inclusive learning environments for prospective teachers, and for practitioners to deepen their inquiry into teaching and learning while advancing their credentials.

 Our undergraduate students engage in immersive research, community service-learning, and practicum placements, including international settings.
 Growth in our graduate programs, particularly at the doctoral level, reflects the professional development needs of all learners and new opportunities for interdisciplinary inquiry.

 Our nationally and internationally renowned faculty members support inquiry-based learning issues under the expansive framework of the Centre for Mindful Engagement (CME), where we focus on the habits of good thinkers.
 Our multipurpose classrooms are located in the newly constructed, four-storey Engineering, Management & Education Complex, a $68-million state-of-the-art facility.

 We welcome you to join us in the exploration of teaching and learning, and to participate in our innovative programs that support education development at all levels.

 An outstanding teacher education program is more than a collection of buildings, timetables, and textbooks.
 Its real strength lies in its history.
 We believe that highly motivated faculty, staff, students, and community members create an environment that fosters academic excellence and personal growth.
 Our mission statement confirms that notion: